 But it was nice.

 We saw some animals here, in the form of wild horses named pottocks.
 They are small and tough and were previously used in mines.
-More recently, they were problems with them mating with larger horses, such that they couldn’t get enough food in the mountains to survive the winter.
+More recently, there were problems with them mating with larger horses, such that they couldn’t get enough food in the mountains to survive the winter.
 Now, to preserve them—and though they are still considered wild—they have “owners” who ensure they get vaccinated (and presumably try to keep the larger horses away from them).

 They also do some free-range farming in these mountains, notably of the Basque pigs, who do seem to be living the good life.